|Max. refresh rate:||144 Hz|

 Although it is not entirely clear what the Vibrance setting is doing exactly, it is closely related to color saturation.
 A higher Vibrance setting causes higher color saturation, possibly affecting already saturated colors less than others.
 The setting appears to be very useful for counteracting the otherwise poor color quality of TN panels.
 The setting ranges from 0 to 20 and covers, unnecessarily so, a huge saturation range (all the way down to turning the monitor into a B/W monitor), which causes each step to have quite a big effect.
 The default setting is 10 which seems to be a tiny bit too low (very subjectively though).
 However, 11 is too high already, so the optimal setting would be something in between.
 What is optimal here is a matter of preference, of course.

 Interestingly, when controlling these settings remotely via DDC/CI commands, the VCP code 89h addresses the Vibrance setting with the same low resolution as in the OSD menu (i.e., 20 steps), but the official VCP code for Saturation, 8Ah, apparently does the same as Vibrance but with a much higher resolution (100 steps instead of 20).
-Even more control over color processing is made available by providing a set of 6 by 2 parameters for a 6-axis color calibration, but these parameters are only accessible via DDC/CI not via the OSD menu.
+Even more control over color processing is made available by providing a set of 6-by-2 parameters (6 for saturation and 6 for hue) for a 6-axis color calibration, but these parameters are only accessible via DDC/CI not via the OSD menu.

 In order to actually quantify the effect of the Vibrance setting, luminance curves for Red, Green, Blue, and White were measured.
 If everything was perfectly accurate, the luminances would add up like LW=LR+LG+LB(=LRGB for short).
 But it isn't perfect, so the (normalized) error Δe=(LRGB−LW) / LRGB is not zero.